 - We apply the electrodes with an adhesive called collodion.
 The collodion is dried with a small air compressor.
 The air compressor is noisy, but not painful.
 Once the electrodes are applied, gauze is wrapped around your child’s head to keep the electrodes in place.
 Our EEG technologists have special training in applying the electrodes and head dressing to children.
 Some children may find the process scary at first, but there is no pain with the procedure.
 We work closely with Child Life Specialists to make your child as comfortable as possible.
-Watch our "My Trip to the Hospital for a Video EEG" presentation to help prepare your child for the study.
+View "My Trip to the Hospital for a Video EEG" to help prepare your child for the study.

 - If your child has a seizure or suspicious event, you must:

 - Try not to block the camera.
 Seeing the child during the event helps us best understand it.

 - Audio is being recorded during the monitoring.
 During an event, loudly describe what you are seeing.
 For example, “my child is staring” or “I see shaking of the left arm.”
 This helps us understand things we may not be able to see on the video.